lumina-desktop/lumina-docs/luminactbt.rst

 * |lumina| uses its
   `GitHub repository <https://github.com/trueos/lumina>`_,
-  seen in :numref:`Figure %s: Lumina Issues Tracker <buga>`, to manage bugs.
+  seen in :numref:`Figure %s <buga>`, to manage bugs.
 A GitHub account is required before bugs can be reported.
 Navigate to https://github.com, fill in the required fields, and click :guilabel:`Sign up for GitHub` to create a new github account.

 .. _buga:

 .. figure:: images/buga.png
    :scale: 100%

+   : Lumina Issues Tracker

 .. warning:: The GitHub issues tracker uses email to update contributors on the status of bugs.
 Please use a valid and frequently used email